On a generalization of affinoid varieties: Dagger analytic spaces

-\begin{prop} The system of quasi-isomorphisms in $\wtilde{\bAn}_k^\dagger$ admits calculus of right fractions. \begin{proof} We have to verify that the system of quasi-isomorphisms satisfies the following properties: \ben \item all identity morphisms are quasi-isomorphisms; \item the composition of two quasi-isomorphisms is a quasi-isomorphism; \item any diagram of the form $(X, A, \tau) \stackrel{\phi}{\to} (X', A', \tau') \stackrel{g}{\leftarrow} (X'', A'',\tau'')$, where $g$ is a quasi-isomorphism, can be complemented to a commutative square
+\begin{prop} The system of quasi-isomorphisms in $\wtilde{\bAn}_k^\dagger$ admits calculus of right fractions. \end{prop} \begin{proof} We have to verify that the system of quasi-isomorphisms satisfies the following properties: \ben \item all the identity morphisms are quasi-isomorphisms; \item the composition of two quasi-isomorphisms is a quasi-isomorphism; \item any diagram of the form $(X, A, \tau) \stackrel{\phi}{\to} (X', A', \tau') \stackrel{g}{\leftarrow} (X'', A'',\tau'')$, where $g$ is a quasi-isomorphism, can be completed to a commutative square